America’s Rural Opportunity is a series that explores innovative and proven approaches to rural economic development.

 Since 1995, the Aspen Institute Community Forum has worked effectively to identify emerging issues and existing trends that have the potential to affect the long-term economic, social, and environmental well-being of the Roaring Fork Valley, and to recommend policies and solutions that address those issues and trends.

-This series reflects the founding principles of the Aspen Institute by bringing a range of experts, innovators, and leaders to Aspen to discuss their research and share the latest revelations about the link between mindfulness, physical activity, and emotional well-being.
+This series reflects the founding principles of the Aspen Institute by bringing a range of experts, innovators, and leaders to Aspen to discuss their research and share the latest revelations about health and wellness.

 The Aspen New York Book Series, co-sponsored by the Aspen Institute and Aspen Words, features literary offering including memoirs, essays, short story collections, and novels.